gausby/processes_presentation/README.md

 iex(5)>
 ```

 Notice that we linked the process, and even though it was linked it did not kill the parent process.
-A message ended up in the message box though:
+A message ended up in the mailbox though:

 ```elixir
 iex(5) flush